FAQ

 In China, there is a wide range of quality among various vendors for any given product.
 By knowing the customer’s target price, we can work to find the best quality in that price range.
 We do not disclose customer target prices to suppliers.

-What should I know when comparing PassageMaker’s service fees for Assembly/Inspection and Vendor Coordination to other companies?
+What should I know when comparing PassageMaker’s service fees?

 If you are concerned about price, security or quality then it is essential that you clarify the compensation structure to your service provider.
-Here is a look at some of the tricks used by intermediaries (they go by names such as trading company, sourcing agents, factory representative, consultant, broker.) to hide true interests and compensation.
+Here is a look at some of the tricks used by intermediaries (a China sourcing agent, trading company, factory representative, consultant, broker.) to hide true interests and compensation.

 In cases where the client does not have existing sub-suppliers in China, PassageMaker conducts a feasibility study to identify suitable suppliers meeting your requirements for price, lead time, and quality.
 Visit our sourcing feasibility price section or the next FAQ answer for detailed explanation on the fees associated with this research.
 All pricing and sub-supplier identities developed in the initial research are made transparent to the client.
 The components from the sub-suppliers are then delivered to PassageMaker for assembly and inspection before leaving China.